Rep. Marjorie Taylor Greene projected to win reelection in Georgia - NewsBreak

 Surging Montana GOP eyes big prize: US Senate seat in 2024

-LOCKWOOD, Mont.
-(AP) — Republicans emboldened by a string of electoral victories in Montana this midterm election are quickly turning their attention to a prize that has repeatedly eluded them: the U.S. Senate seat held by three-term Democrat Jon Tester that is up for grabs in 2024.
-That sets...
+Republicans emboldened by a string of electoral victories in Montana this midterm election are quickly turning their attention to a prize that has repeatedly eluded them: the U.S. Senate seat held by three-term Democrat Jon Tester that is up for grabs in 2024

+Donald Trump Makes A Mockery Of His Election Freakout With Doozy Of A Typo

+The former president's online rant packed significantly less of a punch because of a hilariously misspelled word.

 Comments / 0